 Sublingual immunotherapy works on the same principle, but instead of allergy shots, you are given drops that you place under your tongue for several minutes and then swallow.
 This is usually done on a daily basis and, like allergy shots, results take anywhere from three to five years.

-Sublingual immunotherapy is not yet FDA approved but has several advantages over allergy shots, namely the ability to self-administer at home and a lower risk of side effects and allergic reactions.
+Only some forms of sublingual immunotherapy are currently FDA-approved, but this treatment has several advantages over allergy shots, namely the ability to self-administer at home and a lower risk of side effects and allergic reactions.

 Is Immunotherapy Safe?